DjangoForAll/Django-Course/Level_1/Content/2_Introduction_to_version_control_systems_pt1/Content.md

 # Introduction to Version Control Systems ( VCS )

-Version control systems are vital to almost every development workflow, we'll take a quick look at why it exists and how to start using it for development.
+Version control systems are vital to almost every development workflow, we'll take a quick look at why it exists and how to start using it for software development.

 _If you are already familiar with version control systems like git, you can take this time to undetstand exactly how it works internally._

 ## The Problem

-To understand the value of VCS lets take a short example, One day, your class teacher divided your class into small groups to prepare a long report on something old (probably), You being the _technical guru_ of the group suggested that your group complete the whole thing with computers and share the works over email, sounds really cool right? ...fast forward some weeks and now you have a million emails and no idea on who contributed what or which one is the latest copy.
+To understand the value of VCS lets take a short example, One day, your teacher divided your class into small groups to prepare a long report on something old (probably), You being the _technical guru_ of the group suggested that your group complete the whole thing with computers and share the works over email, sounds really cool right? ...fast forward some weeks and now you have a million emails and no idea on who contributed what or which one is the latest copy.

 Now think of organizations with thousands of employees working on the same project, thousands of changes being made everyday, there has to be some system to keep track of changes to ensure that things dont turn into lava overnight.
 This is where version control systems shine.